nens/threedi-docs/source/i_analyzing_results.rst

 To be able to use the water balance tool, aggregated results are required for a range of variables.
 This to ensure, that the shown water balance is consistent and complete.

-The aggregation settings can be found and configured in the spatialite-table *v2_aggregation_settings*.
+The aggregation settings can be found and configured in the spatialite-table *Aggregation settings*.
 For more information on the aggregation settings, see :ref:`aggregationnetcdf`.
 The default settings for the water balance tool are listed below.

 .. csv-table:: Aggregation settings for water balance tool
    :file: other/water_balance_aggregation_settings.csv